LukeIreland1/trump-tweet-semantics/docs/report.md

 The tweets and polarities were then fed into a pandas DataFrame, then provided to the Scikit Learn pipelines, containing implementations of the algorithms to be compared.

+I evaluated my classifier's labelling accuracy based on my own interpretation of a tweet's sentiment, and if my classifier was true to my interpretation for a reasonably large sample of tweets (around 100).

 pandas is a Python library for data analysis and manipulation, and provides a DataFrame class, which is very useful for organising data, and is compatible with most NLP libraries in Python.

 I decided to standardise my scores using the z-score method of `new score = (raw_score - mean)/standard deviation`, where raw score is the original score for a given tweet calculated by my classifier.
 All scores are calculated by my classifier, then a mean and standard deviation for all tweets are collected to calculate the z-score for each tweet.

-# 4. Comparison Implementation
+# 4. How I compared each algorithm to one

-TODO:

-- Talk about configuring XGBoost parameters
-- Talk about exact steps program follows

 I originally intended to implement the algorithms themselves, but came across Scikit-Learn's pipelines, which gave very easily reproducible and fair ways of running classification algorithms, which was immensely useful to me trying to compare these algorithms.
-I could have used these pipelines with my own implementations, but that would then require the further diversion of learning how to make it compatible.
+I could have used these pipelines with my own implementations, but that would then require the further diversion of learning how to make it compatible, plus their implementations will have been well tested and scrutinised.
 I instead opted to go along with their implementation which slot into their pipelines very nicely.
-Pipelines contain function calls as steps, which are used on the input data, through the pipeline training function provided by Scikit-Learn: `cross_val_score`
+Pipelines contain function calls as steps, which are used on the input data, through the pipeline training function provided by Scikit-Learn: `cross_val_score`.

 As a result, I only chose algorithms that were implemented by or compatible with Scikit-Learn, meaning I had to drop some algorithms I was considering for comparison during my research stage.
 Each algorithm was implemented as a class, with appropriate evaluation functions, and allowed for configuration through parameters.
-XGBoost offered the largest amount of customisation, but there were only a few options for multi-class classification, so I went with softmax for its objective parameter.
+XGBoost offered the largest amount of customisation, but there were only a few options for multi-class classification, so I went with softmax for its objective parameter, as it had the highest accuracy out of the few options available.

-I wanted to use k-fold cross validation on the data, which involves splitting the data into k equal sized partitions, where one of the partitions is used as validation data for testing the model.
+I wanted to use k-fold cross validation on the data, which involves splitting the data into k equal sized partitions, where one of the partitions is used as validation data for testing the model, with the remaining k-1 partitions used for training the model.
 This split repeats k times, in a way in which every partition is used as the validation at least one, then averaged to produce a single estimation[^17].

-K-fold cross validation is built into `cross_val_score`, which is given a value of 10 for the k-value parameter.
+K-fold cross validation is built into `cross_val_score`, which has k-value parameter, which I passed a value of 10 for.

-The data is pre-processed and formatted, as described in chapter 3, and a pipeline is created for each algorithm inside a wrapper class.
+The data is pre-processed and formatted, as described in Chapter 3, and a pipeline is created for each algorithm inside a wrapper class.
 The wrappper class initially contains a name and pipeline, but will later contain accuracy and time information.
 All classes are initialised inside a list, then each class has its pipeline passed to the evaluation function (`cross_val_score`), as well as the tweets, and labels from the data.
-This evaluation is timed, and the function itself returns an accuracy score.
-This time and accuracy are added to the wrapper class.
+This evaluation is timed, and the function itself returns an accuracy score for each of the k validations.
+This time and the mean of the accuracies are added to the wrapper class.

-Each algorithm had to be trained through all 46208 tweets, so I implemented multithreading to better use of system resources when running the program.
+Each algorithm had to be trained through all 46208 tweets, 10 times through k-fold cross validation, so I implemented multithreading to better use of system resources when running the program.
 I used Python's multithreading library `concurrent`, which contains a module `futures`, with the function `ThreadPoolExecutor`, which is used to create multiple `future` objects able to be processed on their own separate thread.
 Adding this made the program around 2.5x faster, and finished in 14 minutes instead of 36.

 A graph is created to compare accuracy against time using `matplotlib.pyplot`.